fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ### What’s Next

-In this chapter, we looked at where to get pytest and the various ways to run
+In this lab, we looked at where to get pytest and the various ways to run

 it.
 However, we didn’t discuss what goes into test functions.
 In the next

-chapter, we’ll look at writing test functions, parametrizing them so they get
+lab, we’ll look at writing test functions, parametrizing them so they get

 called with different data, and grouping tests into classes, modules, and

 packages.

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 22

 CHAPTER 2

 Writing Test Functions

-In the last chapter, you got pytest up and running.
+In the last lab, you got pytest up and running.
 You saw how to run it

 against files and directories and how many of the options worked.
 In this

-chapter, you’ll learn how to write test functions in the context of testing a
+lab, you’ll learn how to write test functions in the context of testing a

 Python package.
 If you’re using pytest to test something other than a Python

-package, most of this chapter still applies.
+package, most of this lab still applies.

 We’re going to write tests for the Tasks package.
 Before we do that, I’ll talk